seralexeev/xrabbit.dev/README.md

 id: 105
 date: 25-06-2025
 media:
-  - media/105-1.jpg
+  - 105-1.jpg
-  - media/105-2.jpg
+  - 105-2.jpg
-  - media/105-3.jpg
+  - 105-3.jpg
 ```

-Tried to connect the rpi camera with jetson but nothing worked out.
-Well, it's okay, I'll wait for the zed and then I'll do it properly.
+Tried to make the rpi camera work with jetson but it didn't work out.
+Oh well, I'll wait for the zed and then do it properly.

 ---